apenella/go-ansible/README.md

 ### Executor

-An _executor_ is a component that executes the command and retrieves the results from the execution output.
-The library includes the `DefaultExecute` executor, which is the default executor implementation.
-However, you can also create a custom executor to meet your specific requirements.
+An _executor_ is a component that executes the command and handles the results from the execution output.
+The library includes the [DefaultExecute](#defaultexecute) executor, which is a ready-to-go implementation of an executor.
+If the `DefaultExecute` does not meet your requirements, you can also create a custom executor.
-To know more about the executor, refer to the [DefaultExecute](#defaultexecute) section.
+To know more about the `DefaultExecute`, refer to [that](#defaultexecute) section.

 ### Command Generator

 A _command generator_ or a _commander_ is responsible for generating the command to be executed.
 The `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs are examples of command generators.
-The [DefaultExecute](#defaultexecute) requires a _command generator_ to create the command to be executed.
+That concept has been introduced in the major version _2.0.0_.
+Before version _2.0.0_, the `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs were known as _command structs_.

 ### Results Outputer